NATIONAL CHICKEN BOY DAY

 There are over 1,500 national days.
 Don’t miss a single one.
 Celebrate Every Day® with National Day Calendar®!

 The Whitechapel Foundry delivers The Liberty Bell to the State House in Philadelphia, PA.
-However, it was not hung until over 9 months later.
+However, the bell remained in storage until 9 months later.
 At that time, a single stroke of the clapper created a crack in the bell.

 Karl Ludwig Harding discovers the asteroid Juno.